 Using injectived

-The following explains what one can do via injectived
+The following page explains what one can do via injectived

 to interact with the Injective blockchain by uploading smart contracts, querying data, managing staking activities, working with governance proposals, and more.